 Easy to integrate

-Integration of VASCO’s DIGIPASS transaction signing display cards into an existing network or application is simple and straightforward.
+Integration of OneSpan's Digipass transaction signing display cards into an existing network or application is simple and straightforward.
 The authentication devices does not require any additional investments in hardware of infrastructure.
-These display cards are fully interoperable with all members of the DIGIPASS family and work seamlessly with VASCO'S VACMAN and IDENTIKEY Authentication Server products.
+These display cards are fully interoperable with all members of the Digipass family and work seamlessly with OneSpan Authentication Server Framework and Authentication Server solutions.

 Easy to deploy